Renee Comet / USA Weekend

 • Large (13" x 18") rimmed baking sheet, lined with parchment or wax paper

-Place a piping bag or plastic zip-top bag in a 2-cup measuring cup or coffee mug, and fold the top edge down over the rim of the cup.
-Pour the chocolate into the piping bag, twist the top, and secure it with tape.
+Place the piping bag in a 2-cup measuring cup or coffee mug, and fold the top edge down over the rim of the cup.
+Pour the tempered chocolate into the piping bag, twist the top, and secure it with a piece of tape.

-Cut off the tip of the bag, about ¼ inch from the end, and pipe 1-inch disks (or hearts) onto a parchment-lined baking sheet.
-Sprinkle the nonpareil sprinkles over the tops of the disks; allow to set, about 15 minutes.
-Store in an airtight container at cool room temperature.
+Cut off the tip of the bag, about ¼ inch from the end, and pipe 1-inch disks onto the prepared baking sheet.
+Sprinkle the nonpareil sprinkles evenly over the tops of the disks, and allow the disks to set completely, about 15 minutes.